top of page

 History of Kirkcudbright Curling

-In Kirkcudbright the earliest evidence of curling is a number of "old" stones used for curling exhibited in the Stewartry Museum.
+In Kirkcudbright, the earliest evidence of curling is a number of "old" stones used for curling now exhibited in the Stewartry Museum.
 Most of these are not dated – the earliest being "1720"- so it is fair to say that curling was established in the Stewartry in the 17th century and most likely before that.

 Around 1850 the first formal curling club was formed in Kirkcudbright.
-Although there are no surviving records, it is likely that it was called the Kirkcudbright Curling Club or possibly Kirkcudbright Town and Parish Curling Club and played its matches at Whinney Liggate Loch, about 3 miles to the east of Kirkcudbright and on other small stretches of water in the area.
+Although there are no surviving records, it is likely that it was called the Kirkcudbright Curling Club or possibly Kirkcudbright Town and Parish Curling Club and played its matches at Whinneyliggate Loch, about 3 miles to the east of Kirkcudbright and on other small stretches of water in the area.
 By the mid 1860s a sum of money was raised by subscription to purchase a major trophy – a silver claret jug.

 Curling stone 1720.JPG